| |

 Felt: You’ll notice that felt possesses a unique, non-woven fabric structure that results from matting, condensing, and pressing fibers together.
 This yields a texture that’s smooth to the touch, yet robust enough to resist wear and tear.
 To learn how felt is utilized in various contexts, the differences in its texture and uses are outlined in this detailed comparison.

 Wool: In contrast, wool is a woven fabric renowned for its crimped fibers, which contribute to its natural elasticity and durability.
 As a result, wool garments maintain their shape and can withstand years of use.
-Wool’s longevity is partly because of its natural oils, which repel dirt and aid in water resistance.
+Wool’s longevity is partly because of its natural oils, which repel dirt and aid in water resistance, making it a great option for tough garments like fisherman’s sweaters.

 Water Resistance and Insulation